-TPC-W is originally designed as a Web application using a SQL-based relational database as backend.
-However, CloudTPS is based on HBase and SimpleDB.
-Both of them use a different data model other than the relational data model, and do not support the SQL language.
+TPC-W was originally designed as a Web application using a SQL-based relational database as backend.
 We therefore need to adapt the original relational data model of TPC-W into the data models of BigTable and SimpleDB.
 As described in Section 5.1, we can easily adapt the Bigtable data model into SimpleDB data model by using the exact same attribute names, which are prepended with the column family names.
 Therefore, we first adapt the relational data model of TPC-W into the Bigtable data model.

-Using similar data denormalization techniques as in [53], we design a Bigtable data model for TPC-W that contains the data accessed by the transactions in Figure 4.
+Using similar data denormalization techniques as in [46], we designed a Bigtable data model for TPC-W that contains the data accessed by the transactions in Figure 4.
 The relational data model of TPC-W comprises six tables that are accessed by these transactions.
 To adapt this data model to Bigtable, we first combine five tables ("Orders, Order_Line, Shopping_Cart, Shopping_Cart_Entry, CC_XACTS") into one "bigtable" named "Shopping."
 Each of the original tables is stored as a column family.
 The new bigtable "Shopping" has the same primary key as table "Shopping_Cart."
 For table "Order_Line," multiple rows are related to one row in table "Order," they are combined into one row and stored in the new bigtable by defining different column names for the values of same data column but different rows.
 Second, for the remaining table "Item," only the column "i_stock" is accessed.
 We can thus have a bigtable named "Item_Stock" which only contains this column and has the same primary key.
 Finally, for the last transaction in Figure 4 which retrieves the latest order information for a specific customer, we create an extra index bigtable "Latest_Order" which uses customer IDs as its primary key and contains one column storing the latest order ID of the customer.

 For both HBase and SimpleDB, we populate 144,000 customer records in the "Latest_Order" bigtable and 10,000 item records in the "Item_Stock" bigtable.
 We then populate the "Shopping" bigtable according to the benchmark requirements.
 As shown in Figure 4, the workload continuously creates new shopping carts.
 Thus, the size of the "Shopping" bigtable increases continuously during the evaluation, while the other two bigtables remain constant in size.
-In the evaluation of the memory management mechanism, we also evaluate the system performance with 1,000,000 item records in the "Item_Stock" bigtable.
+In the memory management evaluation, we also measure the performance of 1 million records in the "Item_Stock" bigtable.